JacekWozniak12/JacekWozniak12.github.io/posts.md

 ---

 ## Posts
-Here I present all posts that I have written for multiple various sites.
+Here I present all posts that I have written.
 Some of those are in Polish.